 The Chiltern Centre offers short term, temporary respite to families and carers.

-We can assist families who care for a child with a complex medical need, profound learning or physical disability.
-A short break from caring 24 hours a day, 365 days a year can help the family continue to support their child in the long term.
+We can assist families who care for a family member with a complex medical need, profound learning or physical disability.
+A short break from caring 24 hours a day, 365 days a year can help the family continue to support their family member in the long term.

 Our services encompass a diverse range of family support.

-We provide a flexible service to those aged 6-25 years to meet the needs of families, be it:
+We provide a flexible service to meet the needs of families, be it:

 - day care